 On June 6, 2014 and July 17, 2014, we consummated two closings by private placement which comprised the first tranche of a bridge financing, or the 2014 Private Placement.
 In connection with such financing, we issued convertible promissory notes, or the 2014 Notes, in the aggregate principal amount of approximately \$995,000 to certain investors, including Ventech, S.A. and IPSA.
 Due in part to the indication of interest of certain of our existing investors in purchasing shares in this offering, the Company has not closed a second tranche of the 2014 Private Placement that was initially expected to close prior to the end of September 2014.
 The Company does not plan to consummate the second tranche before and if this offering closes.
 The 2014 Notes accrue interest at a rate of 12% per annum and have a maturity date of June 6, 2015.
 We also issued warrants to purchase that number of shares of our common stock equal to the aggregate amount of principal and interest outstanding under the 2012 Notes, the 2013 Notes and the 2014 Notes divided by the offering price of a share of common stock under this offering.
-The 2014 Notes will convert in connection with a public offering of our securities and therefore immediately prior to the closing of this offering, the principal and accrued but unpaid interest on all of the 2014 Notes shall convert into equity at a conversion price equal to 70% of the per share price of the equity issued in a qualified financing whereby we receive no less than \$5,000,000 in gross proceeds.
+The 2014 Notes will convert into equity at a conversion price equal to 70% of the per share price of the equity issued in a qualified financing whereby we receive no less than \$5,000,000 in gross proceeds.